 Friends’ Blog № 6

 Kelly’s Shoe Box

-~ Kelly a high school classmate friend of mine.
+~ Kelly, a high school classmate, and friend of mine.
 I had a minor crush on her in high school.
 I sat behind her in speech class.
-She wore many paisleys, and I got in the habit of counting the swirls, which caused me to develop into a bit of paisleyophile (I’m also an Anglophile, but I don’t know why).
-More importantly, she’s a talented photographer and an amazing educator.
-It’s been a while since she posted regularly, but her posts haven’t staled, so it’s worthwhile to explore the older stuff, her first post.
+She wore many paisleys, and I got into the habit of counting the swirls, which caused me to develop into a paisleyophile (I’m also an Anglophile, but I don’t know why).
+More importantly, she’s a talented photographer and a fantastic educator.
+It’s been a while since she posted regularly, but her posts haven’t staled, so exploring her first post’s older stuff is worthwhile.